Featured news and resources

 The event brought together young people and parents, practitioners, academics, statutory, voluntary and private organisations, funders and businesses, nationally and globally, to celebrate this new chapter for Contextual Safeguarding and to look to an innovative future ahead.

-The Davis Scholarship - applications now open
+The Davis Scholarship - apply today

 The Department of Sociology at Durham University is running The Davis Scholarship for a second year.
 This enhanced PhD studentship is reserved for candidates with experience of care, and this year is co-funded with Foundations, The What Works Centre for Children and Families.

-Explore our new Extra-Familial Harm Toolkit
+Explore our Extra-Familial Harm Toolkit

 Find out everything you need to know regarding extra-familial harm with this comprehensive new toolkit developed as part of the Risk Outside of the Home (ROTH) National Support Programme.